globallightingdata/website/docs/structure/sensors.md

 ## Sensor Description

-Sensors in GLDF are understood to be motion detectors for light control, optimally with a measured detection range.
+Sensors in GLDF are understood to be **motion detectors for light control**, optimally with a measured detection range.
 Please visit the page of [**sensNorm**](https://www.sensnorm.com) for further information about measurement procedures and accurate planning data.

 `Sensors` is the second child-element of `GeneralDefinitions` - the part in the XML where **global and reusable** elements are defined (imagine them as the building blocks of each luminaire).
 The definition of sensors is **optional**.